Development and Validation of the PIERS (Pre-eclampsia Integrated Estimate of RiSk) models

 - Payne BA, Groen H, Ukah UV, Ansermino JM, Bhutta Z, Grobman W, Hall DR, Hutcheon JA, Magee LA, von Dadelszen P, miniPIERS working group.
 Development and internal validation of a multivariable model to predict perinatal death in pregnancy hypertension.
 Pregnancy Hypertension: An International Journal of Women's Cardiovascular Health.
 2015 Oct 31;5(4):315-21.

-Our goal is to develop methodology for updating the prediction model after clinical implementation and to use these new methods to update the miniPIERS model as needed.
+Future goals include: develop methodology for updating the prediction model after clinical implementation and to use these new methods to update the miniPIERS model as needed.